Music of Newport: TJ's

 TJ's opened in 1985 on Clarence Place and became famous rock venue on the 'toilet circuit' of UK independent venues.
 Described by John Peel as "The Legendary TJ's", the venue was voted one of the top 50 'Big Nights Out' in the world by FHM in December 1997.

-Started by John Sicolo in 1971 with his wife Vivienne as a restaurant, he then expanded it with the neighbouring property to form the nightclub "El Sieco's", attracting local folk acts among others.
-It then remodelled in 1985 named TJ's after the first names of John and his late partner Trilby Tucker.
+Started by John (Johnny) Sicolo in 1971 with his wife Vivienne as a restaurant, he then expanded it with a neighbouring property to form the nightclub "El Sieco's", attracting local folk acts among others, becoming a popular local nightspot.
+It was then remodelled in 1985, renamed as TJ's, named after the initials of John and his late partner Trilby Tucker.

-The venue came to UK wide fame in the music video for "Mulder and Scully" by Catatonia, and for being the location where Kurt Cobain proposed to Courtney Love.
+The venue came to UK wide fame in the music video for "Mulder and Scully" by Catatonia and for being the location where Kurt Cobain proposed to Courtney Love.

-The venue claimed hosting bands early in their careers, including Oasis, Manic Street Preachers, Green Day, The Offspring, Lostprophets, Iron Maiden, Sonic Youth, Half Man Half Biscuit, The Stone Roses, Muse, Primal Scream, Descendents, NOFX, Misfits, Mighty Mighty Bosstones, Lagwagon, The Bouncing Souls, The Vandals, The Ataris, and Skunk Anansie.
+The venue hosted bands early on in their careers, including Oasis, Manic Street Preachers, Green Day, The Offspring, Lostprophets, Iron Maiden, Sonic Youth, Half Man Half Biscuit, The Stone Roses, Muse, Primal Scream, Descendents, NOFX, Misfits, Mighty Mighty Bosstones, Lagwagon, The Bouncing Souls, The Vandals, The Ataris, and Skunk Anansie, as well as hosting the so-called "Cheap Sweaty Fun" nights regularly, hosting up-and-coming bands way before their spot in the limelight was made.

-Sicolo died on 14 March 2010, aged 66, and a tribute concert in his honour was headlined by Goldie Lookin Chain in the city's John Frost Square on 10 July 2010.
+Sicolo died on 14 March 2010, aged just 66, and a tribute concert in his honour was headlined by Goldie Lookin Chain in the city's John Frost Square on 10 July 2010.
 On 15 September 2011, TJ's was sold at auction for £242,000.

 On 2 February 2013, the building was damaged by a fire, suspected to be arson.
 The historic building remains empty in 2016.

 In 2012, Sicolo's grandson, Ashley Sicolo, opened the 200 Club on Stow Hill, the decor for which included TJ's memorabilia and copies of TJ's gig posters.
 It went on to close in 2013 due to noise complaints, reopening named El Sieco's on High Street in Newport city centre.

 The Smiths

 Newport only received UK chart toppers The Smiths once.
-In 1986 lead singer Morrissey brought the band to Newport Centre following the release of their widely applauded album The Queen is Dead, only to be mobbed by a throng of hooligans.
+In 1986 lead singer Morrissey brought the band to the Newport Centre following the release of their widely applauded album The Queen is Dead, only to be mobbed by a throng of hooligans.

 Writer Craig Austin described that "the delicate Stretford flower recuperated in the A&E department of the Royal Gwent Hospital (while the) frustrated audience responded to this perceived indignity by commencing the wholesale dismantling of the venue with undisguised rage.
 The band’s live sound engineer Grant Showbiz took to the stage to apologise on behalf of the band and promptly received a bottle in the face for his troubles.He was also taken to hospital, the police called, and six people eventually arrested.
 The Smiths were never to play either Newport or Wales again."